-When a case is presented you probably like to assume some things are a given – that capillary refill time is a universal constant no matter who performs it, or that the way one person measures the respiratory rate is the same as the next.
-I’m always a little intrigued as to how things are the way they are, and so this time I’m going to take a closer look at pulse oximetry.
+When a case is presented, you probably like to assume some things are a given – that capillary refill time is a universal constant no matter who performs it, or that the way one person measures the respiratory rate is the same as the next.
+I’m always a little intrigued as to how things are the way they are, and so this time, I’m going to take a closer look at pulse oximetry.

-How does it work?
+How does pulse oximetry work?

 Whilst large fixed machines that could measure SaO2 have been around since the end of the Second World War, the more portable machine sprang into existence in the mid-1970s.
 Aoyagi gives a fascinating account of its development in which he describes using two tungsten bulbs as the light sources (at wavelengths of 630nm and 900nm) shone at the plucked ears of anaesthetised dogs before sampling arterial pH and PaO2.
 Now, fancy electronic jiggery-pokery measures the absorption of light at two frequencies (660nm and 940nm).
-As the light passes through it is absorbed differently by pulsatile tissue and oxygenated tissue.
-Differences are averaged over time and a number that is hopefully nearer 100Â than 80 is produced.
+As the light passes through, it is absorbed differently by pulsatile and oxygenated tissue.
+Differences are averaged over time, and a number that is hopefully nearer 100 than 80 is produced.

 The oximeter uses the time difference between peaks to calculate the pulse rate in beats per minute.